Disease Information

 There's a tendency for viruses and bacteria to cause different types of inflammation.
 The Epstein-Barr virus, for example, often causes tiny red spots on the soft palate.
 Bacteria may leave a thin white membrane on the tonsils themselves.

 None of these symptoms, however, are reliable enough to diagnose the cause of tonsillitis from appearance alone, so often a throat swab is needed.
-Traditionally, such swabs are then cultured to see what bacteria are present, but there are also rapid tests that can give results in minutes or hours.
+Traditionally, such swabs are then cultured to see what bacteria are present, but there are also rapid tests and newer molecular tests that can give results in minutes or hours.

-Finding group A streptococcus on the tonsils doesn't prove it's causing the inflammation, since so many people carry this bug with no ill effects.
-A person could be a healthy group A streptococcus carrier, whose tonsillitis is due to a virus.
+Finding group A streptococcus on the tonsils doesn't prove it's causing the inflammation, since many people carry this bug with no ill effects.
+A person could be a healthy group A streptococcus carrier, whose tonsillitis is due to a virus

 If you have tonsillitis, you should rest and stay well hydrated.
 You can take acetaminophen* or ibuprofen to ease symptoms, but acetylsalicylic acid (ASA) should be avoided in children with viral infections, as it can lead to Reye's syndrome, a very dangerous condition that affects many organs, particularly the brain and liver.